-The 200-year floodplain for the Planning Area, as mapped by the City of Manteca and San Joaquin County, is shown on Figure 3.9-3.
+The 200-year floodplain for the Planning Area, as mapped by the San Joaquin Area Flood Control Agency (SJAFCA), is shown on Figure 3.9-3.
 As shown in the figure, the 200-year floodplain is located in the western portion of the City's SOI and City limits.
 Existing uses within the 200-year floodplain include mainly agricultural and rural-residential uses.
 Some more recently developed homes located south of State Route 120 are also located within the 200-year floodplain.